jdecourval/laval-simulator/doc/challenges-en.md

 ### Restrictions
 ```
-- 900 inputs (A)
+- 900 inputs (a)
-- 900 outputs (a)
+- 900 outputs (A)
 ```

 ### Description

-Given a 30x30 input image, output a 30x30 blurred image using the following kernel.
+Given a 30x30 input image, output a 30x30 blurred image using the following kernel:
 ```
 1/16 1/8 1/16
 1/8  1/4 1/8